School Streets

-School Streets is an initiative in the United Kingdom to implement School Streets outside schools.
-A school street is a road outside a school with a part-time restriction on motor traffic outside schools during drop-off and pick-up times.
-The programme is supported by Sustrans, a sustainable transport non-profit in the UK.
+School Streets is a scheme in the United Kingdom, Germany, Czechia, Austria and other countries, to suspend motor traffic access to roads outside schools, during drop-off and pick-up times.

-One of the first schools to trial the scheme was Gayhurst Community School in Hackney in 2018.
+One of the first schools in the UK to trial the scheme was Gayhurst Community School in Hackney in 2018.
 As of November 2020, Transport for London has funded 430 new school streets.
 Legislatively, the scheme is achieved by restricting access to motor vehicles at certain times.

 Nearly two-thirds of UK teachers are in favour of roads around schools being closed.
 A study has shown that School Streets reduce Nitrogen Dioxide levels by up to 23 per cent during morning drop-off.